gmc-code/PC-microbit-micropython/docs/radio/radio_A_or_B.rst

 .. admonition:: Tasks

     #.
-Modify the code to add sending "B" if the B button was pressed.
+Modify the code to add sending "B" if the B-button was pressed.
     #.
 Modify the code to send "T" or "F" from button pressing so it can be used to respond to True or False questions.
     #.
 Modify the code to send "Y" or "N" from button pressing so it can be used to respond to Yes or No questions.
     #.
 Modify the code to send "Y" or "N" from button pressing and then show the Image.YES if "Y" is received, and the Image.NO if "N" is received.